darwinanddavis/DataPortfolio/30daymapchallenge.md

 [](#day9)
 # Day 9: Monochrome

-Mapping my camping and hiking trips with a digital elevation model (DEM) of the Appalachian Trail, USA.
+Exploring digital elevation models (DEM) of the Appalachian Trail, USA, with my camping and hiking spots for 2018–2020.

-This was more of a sandbox session in monochrome palettes and rasters to bring out some of the super intricate detail of terrain models.
+This was more of a sandbox session in colour palettes and rasters to bring out some of the super intricate detail of terrain models.

 <div align="center"; text-align:center>
   <img src="img/day9.jpg", width = "75%", height = "75%">